tjd1234/cmpt120fall2022/lectures/lecture28/lecture28notes.md

 print(page)
 ```

-This returns the web page *as a string*, which may be quite unreadable!
-If you
+This returns the web page *as one big string*, which may be quite unreadable!
-want to create your own
+If you want to create your own
 [web scraper](https://en.wikipedia.org/wiki/Web_scraping) or web browser, then
 this is a good start.